Gualtiero Bassetti

-Gualtiero Bassetti (born 7 April 1942) is an Italian prelate of the Catholic Church who was Archbishop of Perugia-Città della Pieve from 2009 to 2022.
+Gualtiero Bassetti (born 7 April 1942) is an Italian Catholic prelate who served as Archbishop of Perugia-Città della Pieve from 2009 to 2022.
 He has been a bishop since 1994 and was made a cardinal in 2014.
 He was president of the Italian Episcopal Conference from 2017 to 2022.

 Priest

 Gualtiero Bassetti was born on 7 April 1942 in Popolano di Marradi.
 He attended the minor and major seminary of the archdiocese of Florence and was ordained a priest on 29 June 1966 in Florence.
 He served as vicar in the parish of St. Michael in San Salvi.
 In 1968 he became assistant at the minor seminary of Florence and then rector in 1972.
 Seven years later, he was subsequently appointed rector of the major seminary of Florence.
 He served there for 11 years and was then appointed pro-vicar and vicar general of the archdiocese.

 Bishop and archbishop

 On 9 July 1994 he was appointed bishop of Massa Marittima-Piombino and consecrated on 8 September 1994 by Cardinal Silvano Piovanelli, Archbishop of Florence.
 He was named bishop of Arezzo on 21 November 1998.
 He was named the archbishop of Perugia-Città della Pieve on 16 July 2009.

 He was elected head of the Catholic Bishops Conference of Umbria in 2012 and was appointed deputy president of the Italian Episcopal Conference.